jgato/jgato/jgato-red-blog/content/posts/InstructLab/index.md

 │ José Gato's mother is named Carmen.                                                                        │
 ```

-I think it is confusing my Surname with my second name and invited I have a brother called Jose Luis, but many people also makes mistakes with my name and surname.
+I think it is confusing my Surname with my second name and invented I have a brother called Jose Luis, but many people also makes mistakes with my name and surname.
 And yes, my brother is Juan.
 But my mother is not Carmen.

 Well, this was just for a little bit of fun, and surely needs much more work tuning the model: